-Web Page Comments and Letting Users Leave Them
+Web Page Comments & Letting Users Leave Them

-But, you must focus on exciting and valuable content that boosts your SEO rankings.
-Plus, you can include sections of text that are perfect for Passage Ranking!
+Thus, you must add exciting and valuable content that boosts your search engine rankings.
+It’s the best way to invite new website visitors to leave comments on your blogs.
+In addition, you can include sections of text that are perfect for Passage Ranking!

-Not only that, but you can even join the discussion.
-So, for instance, if your site visitors pose genuine questions, you can provide them with answers.
+Website owners can join the discussion or do PR work for comments and concerns.
+For instance, if your site visitors offer suggestions or ask genuine questions, you can provide them with answers.

-Doing these will ensure that people will see you as a company that cares about its audience.
-Of course, if you choose to add comments, don’t forget to include Calls-to-Action on your posts.
-So, should you allow user comments on your blog page?
-Well, they have their pros and cons.
+The interactions within the comment sections will ensure that people will see you as a company that cares about its audience.
+Also, if you add comments, don’t forget to include Calls-to-Action on your posts to encourage further engagement.

 - Inviting people into discussions regarding the topic;

 - Engaging with readers and

 - Showing new site visitors that you have high engagement.